Thinkful-Ed/node-sql-sequelize-lessons/content/1.2.2/content.md

 To start, clone [this GitHub repo](https://github.com/Thinkful-Ed/node-restaurants-sequelize-tests/tree/master).
 Now `cd` into the folder, and run `npm install`.

 Next, we need to create and seed our database.
 Make sure that your Postgres database server is running.
-Then from the command line, run `createdb dev-restaurants-app -U dev` to create a new database using the "dev" user we created earlier in this unit.
+Then from the command line, run `createdb -U dev dev-restaurants-app` to create a new database using the "dev" user we created earlier in this unit.
 We'll use this database when we're developing locally.
 Let's also go ahead and create a separate database for tests.
-Run `createdb test-restaurants-app -U dev`.
+Run `createdb -U dev test-restaurants-app`.

 Note that these database names correspond to the default values we've put in `config.js`.